-You can also call, write to, or visit us at the address and/or phone number
+You can also call, write to, or visit me at the address and/or phone number

 below.
-We look forward to hearing from you.
+I look forward to hearing from you.

 To view pictures of Champagne color Tennessee Walking horses, pictures and details about "Champagne Lookout" (our classic champagne breeding stallion) and some of his offspring, or pictures and videos of Champagne colored Tennessee Walkers for sale, as well as a few other high quality horses for sale, please be sure to use the Link Buttons above.
-We appreciate your taking time to look through our site and hope to hear from you as we always enjoy meeting and learning more about other horse lovers.
+I appreciate your taking time to look through my site and hope to hear from you as I always enjoy meeting and learning more about other horse lovers.
 Thank you